GeorgesAlkhouri/down-alert/README.md

 # Down Alert
 Small Docker application.
-Pings a service URL and sends a TLS encrypted mail if the service does not respond.
+Tests if a service URL is reachable and sends a TLS encrypted mail if the service does not respond.
+Uses ping for test, but also wget is possible to use.

 ## Usage